-So our story begins out on the town, having drinks to celebrate a dear friend's 40th birthday.
+Our story begins out on the town, celebrating a dear friend's 40th birthday.
 I came home after midnight, had a snack, and drank a bunch of water.
 I took some ibuprofen to stave off a hangover and went to bed.
-I woke up needing to have a wee around 4 a.m., as one does after cocktails with friends.
+I woke up needing a wee around 4 a.m., as one does after cocktails with friends.

 I have low blood pressure.
-I felt woozy.
-I went to the kitchen to drink another glass of water.
+I felt woozy, so I went to the kitchen for another glass of water.
 Sat at the dining room table to drink the water.
 Remember thinking I really needed to use the bathroom, but I cautioned myself to go slow and be careful.

 -90 seconds of amnesia-

-Came back to consciousness sprawled on the bathroom floor.
+Came back to consciousness on the bathroom floor.
 My husband was kneeling next to me looking very worried.
 I'd fainted and hit my head on the cast-iron bathtub.
 I had a cut through my left eyebrow.

 I didn't feel too bad.
 Hungover, mostly.
 I cleaned out my cut, had it looked at, and we went ahead with our summer vacation, starting the long drive to upstate NY from Durham, NC.

 fatigue - I could not walk fifty yards without feeling dizzy and woozy.
 I would need to sit down and rest